 Looking for A Little Fun During Lent?

-Lent Madness.
-This looks like fun: 32 saints are placed into a tournament-like single elimination bracket.
+- Lent Madness: This looks like fun, 32 saints are placed into a tournament-like single elimination bracket.
 Each pairing remains open for a set period of time and people vote for their favorite saint.
-16 saints make it to the Round of the Saintly Sixteen; eight advance to the Round of the Elate Eight; four make it to the Faithful Four; two to the Championship; and the winner is awarded the coveted Golden Halo.
+Sixteen saints make it to the Round of the Saintly Sixteen; eight advance to the Round of the Elate Eight; four make it to the Faithful Four; two to the Championship; and the winner is awarded the coveted Golden Halo.

-Chalice Press has just sent me their 2018 Lenten materials including this helpful Lenten Colouring Book.
+- Chalice Press has their 2018 Lenten materials including this helpful Lenten Colouring Book.